Home

 What percentage of gyms fail?

 The percentage of gyms that fail can vary based on multiple factors such as location, market conditions, management, and industry trends.
-While there is no specific percentage, it is essential for gym owners to have a solid business plan, conduct thorough market research, and utilize reliable gym management software like Exercise.com to improve their chances of success.
+While industry figures range from 8-10%, it is essential for gym owners to have a solid business plan, conduct thorough market research, and utilize reliable gym management software like Exercise.com to improve their chances of success.

 What problems are gyms facing?